Birthday Cake Sundae (With Birtdhay Cake Ice Cream)

 So we’ve got mountains of creamy birthday cake batter ice cream, but birthdays need way more excitement than that.
 How about some raspberry jam?
 Because no self-respecting birthday cake would be complete without a jam filling.
 Let’s layer up some scoops of ice cream with some seedless raspberry jam.
 Spoon it in there if you are carefree, but I piped mine.
 It’s the food blogger in me.

-We need something a bit special for the top though.
+We need something a bit special for the top, though.
 Normally I wouldn’t be caught dead eating an ice cream sundae without chocolate sauce, but this isn’t the time or the place.
-Some more carefully piped raspberry jam seems perfect, as well as dollop of freshly whipped cream.
+Some more carefully piped raspberry jam seems perfect, as well as a dollop of freshly whipped cream.
 More sprinkles?
 YES PLEASE.
 Oh, and definitely a candle.

-My dream birthday cake sundae might look slightly different than yours, so by all means get the maraschino cherries out, or wafer sticks, or flakes.
+My dream birthday cake sundae might look slightly different from yours, so by all means get the maraschino cherries out, or wafer sticks, or flakes.
 Whatever the birthday girl or guy loves.
 But I personally can’t imagine a birthday cake sundae without a stripy birthday candle.

 Oh, and if you’re wondering, the glass I’m using for the sundaes are these Vintage Milkshake glasses – they were a wedding present from my brother – thanks Greg!
 And these are the red and white stripy straws.